Robust quantum dots charge autotuning using neural network uncertainty: Datasets

-Every patch dataset is split into three subsets (mutually exclusive): training, validation, and test.
+Each patch dataset was split into three mutually exclusive subsets: training, validation, and test.

-Each subset is used for a specific purpose: \begin{description}[labelindent=1.5cm, leftmargin=2cm, rightmargin=2cm] \item[Training set] is used to train the line detection model. \item[Validation set] is used after the training, to select the step corresponding to the best model (green stars in Figures~\ref{fig:train-progress}) and to calibrate the confidence thresholds (Figures~\ref{fig:threshold-calibration}). \item[Test set] is used to evaluate the line classification accuracy and the autotuning success rate, after the training and the calibration. \end{description}
+Each subset was used for a specific purpose: \begin{description}[labelindent=1.5cm, leftmargin=2cm, rightmargin=2cm] \item[Training set:] used to train the line detection model. \item[Validation set:] used after training to select the step corresponding to the best model (green stars in Figures~\ref{fig:train-progress}) and to calibrate the confidence thresholds (Figures~\ref{fig:threshold-calibration}). \item[Test set:] used to evaluate the line classification accuracy and the autotuning success rate after training and calibration. \end{description}